Most Popular Cryptocurrencies

 Many people buy crypto as an investment, but most crypto can now be used to purchase goods and services.
 For merchants, this poses a great benefit to accepting more transactions.

-As crypto holders hold their own crypto (there are no financial institutions in the middle), these transactions are peer-to-peer, making it easier for merchants and friends to transfer easily between one another.
+As crypto holders hold their own crypto (there are no financial institutions in the middle), these transactions are permissionless and peer-to-peer (P2P), which removes the need for traditional intermediaries (like banks or Stax) for the transfer itself.

 For investors, decentralized financial services (Defi) solutions make it easy to not only collect and hold cryptocurrencies.
 Holders can stake their crypto, trade, and use their crypto to invest in other blockchain-based projects and decentralized organizations.
 Anything you can do in the traditional financial markets, there is a crypto equivalent operating on the blockchain.